The football season may be about to end but the new Nations League campaign is only just beginning.

 These round-robin groups will see the teams play each other home and away with the first four rounds of matches taking place in June 2022 and the last two being staged in September 2022.
 You may notice these dates differ to those used previously - this is due to the winter World Cup taking place in November and December 2022.

 The tournament winners can only come from League A. Its four group winners will progress to the Nations League Finals, due to take place in June 2023 and likely to be hosted by one of the four teams who qualify.
-That event will involve two semi-finals, a third-place play-off and a final.

 What is the draw for the Nations League?